14th Special Forces Division: Command structure

+Combat history

 The 14th Special Forces Division was established to command three Special Forces Regiments after the mid 1990s restructuring of Ali Haydar’s consolidated Special Forces Command.

 Haydar's Special Forces expanded in size to 25,000 men, and formed a key part of the Syrian government's security apparatus.
 The Special Forces were trained in airborne operations, and were rivaled on power only by the Defense Companies controlled by Hafez's brother, Rifaat.
 As such, the 14th Division became a strong counter-weight to the Defense Companies, as both these formations were largely airborne divisions.

-Traditionally they are recruited from the Alawite sect to ensure loyalty to the government.
-Intelligence sources state it is likely that such units are involved in crushing popular dissent and neutralizing ringleaders.
+New members were traditionally recruited from the Alawite sect to ensure loyalty to the government.
+Intelligence sources state it is likely that such units were involved in crushing popular dissent and neutralizing ringleaders.

-Syrian occupation of Lebanon
+Syrian intervention in Lebanon

-Under Haydar, the Special Forces units were deployed to Lebanon as part of the Syrian intervention in the Lebanese Civil War.
+Under the command of Ali Haidar, the Special Forces units were deployed to Lebanon as part of the Syrian intervention in the Lebanese Civil War.
+It provided support to Kamal Jumblatt and in some cases cooperating with the Lebanese National Movement and Lebanese National Resistance Front.
 During the war they engaged with PLO units under the command of Yasser Arafat.

 Syrian Civil War

 The government committed much of the 14th Special Forces Division to the assault of Homs, in which it fought some of the strongest rebel positions of Homs’ southwest Baba Amr, Inshaat, and Jobar neighborhoods.

 Opposition reports specifically cited activity from the 556th Special Forces Regiment, but most frequently cited the 14th Special Forces Division generally.
-Activity was reported in different parts of the city during similar time-frames, suggesting that at least one additional regiment from the 14th Special Forces was involved in the Homs operation.
+Activity was reported in different parts of the city during similar time-frames, suggesting that at least one additional regiment from the 14th Special Forces was involved in the operation of recapturing Homs.

+Since 2019, it was reorganized and rebuild with new graduates of the military academies.
+The old battalions and brigades were destroyed, and had to be rebuilt from scratch.